 • Communication skills: The right candidate should know how to communicate internally and externally.
 Internally, they should know how to communicate with their peers, colleagues, and managers by using active listening and ensuring that their message gets through.
 Externally, they need to be able to communicate with various stakeholders via their design work, emails, and presentations.

 • Creativity: The work of a designer is inherently creative.
-They have to effectively communicate the essence of the brand or their message by creating images, illustrations, and graphics.
+They have to effectively communicate the essence of the brand or its message by creating images, illustrations, and graphics.
 That’s why the right candidate needs to have creative abilities.

 • Teamwork: A designer usually works on projects with several colleagues, so they need to be team players if they want to succeed in the role.

 • Presentation skills: Designers should know how to communicate their ideas and images using presentations.
 This will enable them to influence others in the workplace and properly present their work.

 If you want to hire a candidate who is well versed in Adobe Illustrator, you should use our Illustrator test in your hiring process.
 Here are three key benefits of using our pre-employment tests:

 • They’re bias-free: When you use our tests, you give every candidate a chance to prove their skills.
 On the other hand, CV screening can filter out some applicants who have great skills, either as a result of bias or because their resumes didn’t include the right keywords.

 • They’re objective: Every candidate gets the same Illustrator test, and you get numerical results.
 That means that you receive an objective score for each applicant in the form of a number, so you can easily compare candidates, before choosing to interview the applicants whose skills are best suited to the role.

 • They’re scalable: It’s easy to distribute a pre-employment test to any number of candidates with a single click, so it makes no difference if you have 50 or 500 applicants for the role.